enkidevs/curriculum/spreadsheets/introduction/charts/README.md

-name: Basics Of Excel
+name: Charts

-description: Learn what charts are, why they are useful and how to create them.
+description: Use charts to display your data.

 insights:
   - what-are-charts